idaholab/moose/modules/peridynamics/doc/content/source/kernels/GeneralizedPlaneStrainOffDiagNOSPD.md

 ## Description

-The `GeneralizedPlaneStrainOffDiagNOSPD` Kernel provides the off-diagonal coupling entries for coupling between scalar out-of-plane strain variable with displacement and temperature variables for the form I of the horizon-stabilized peridynamic correspondence model.
+The `GeneralizedPlaneStrainOffDiagNOSPD` Kernel provides the off-diagonal coupling entries for coupling between scalar out-of-plane strain variable with displacement and temperature variables for Form I of the horizon-stabilized peridynamic correspondence model.
 This kernel is optional for generalized plane strain model, but is usually used for better convergence rate of the solution process.

 !syntax parameters /Kernels/GeneralizedPlaneStrainOffDiagNOSPD